chrberrig/chrberrig.github.io/content/text/_index.md

 ## Reading/watching/listening recommendations

-This is simply a list of some reading I have done which I can recommend for both entertainment and education.
+This is [simply a list of some media consumption](/text/recommendations/index.html) I have done which I can recommend for both entertainment and education.
 The list is probably not comprehensive, but I will make the attempt to make it so and to keep it updated.